 Prince Charles: Colonel-in-Chief Commonwealth Armies and Air Commodore-in-Chief of Commonwealth Air Forces; General/Admiral of the Fleet/Marshal of the Royal Air Force of the British Armed Forces; Honorary Commodore-in-Chief, Aircraft Carriers.

 Prince William: Commodore-in-Chief of HMNB Clyde; Commodore-in-Chief of the Royal Navy Submarine Service; Commodore-in-Chief of Scotland; Honorary Air Commandant of RAF Coningsby; Colonel of the Irish Guards.

 Prince Harry (Previously held before returning to Her Majesty): Canadian Ranger; Honorary Air Commandant of RAF Honnington; Commodore-in-Chief of Small Ships and Diving.
 He remains a patron of the Invictus Games.

-Whilst the role of the Monarchy has changed from ancient times when armies were actively lead by the sovereign (King Harold was killed by an arrow to the eye in 1066), the Royal Family remains actively involved in all branches of the military.
+While the role of the Monarchy has changed from ancient times when armies were actively lead by the sovereign – (King Harold was killed by an arrow to the eye in 1066) – the Royal Family remains actively involved in all branches of the military.

 A Royal face will frequently be seen visiting the troops, thanking them for their service, and reminding them of the British values which define our military so much.